danvega/danvega-dev/blog/2019/05/17/vue-cli-error.md

 ## Vue CLI Issues on Github

-At this point I was pretty confused so my next step was to head over to [Github](https://github.com/vuejs/vue-cli/issues) and see if anyone else was seeing similar issues.
-Sure enough the first 2 posts looked very similar to what I was experiencing.
+At this point, I was pretty confused so my next step was to head over to [Github](https://github.com/vuejs/vue-cli/issues) and see if anyone else was seeing similar issues.
+Sure enough, the first 2 posts looked very similar to what I was experiencing.

 Shout out to [dland512](https://github.com/vuejs/vue-cli/issues/4017#issuecomment-493481614) for providing some clarity as to what was happening.
 It appears that the problem is with the generated webpack configuration `node_modules/@vue/cli-service/lib/commands/serve.js` which has the following: